MekhyW/Facial-Emotion-Classification/README.md

 1. Run Blendshapes.ipynb to generate the blendshapes features of the faces
 2. Run Model.ipynb to train the model and test it

-## Eye Closeness Recognition
+## Eye Gaze and Closeness

+For an additional layer of interaction, two separate eye-focused models were also trained:

+### Gaze

+- Regression model that predicts the x and y coordinates of the gaze point.
+- Uses all facial landmarks as features.
+- Trained on the entire dataset, with a 90/10 train/test split.
+- Final model is a BayesianRidge model.
+- Cannot be used for each eye separately.

+### Closeness

+- Classification model that predicts between 4 labels (eye_open, eye_closed, eye_narrowed, eye_wide)
-For an additional layer of interaction, a separate model for eye closeness recognition was also trained, using a subset of the dataset.
-It is a LogisticAT ordinal classification model trained on 4 labels, using two features: the ratio between eyelid width and height and the visible area of the eye sclera.
+- Uses two features: the ratio between eyelid width and height and the visible area of the eye sclera.
+- Trained on a custom subset of the dataset.
+- Final model is a LogisticAT ordinal classification model.
+- Can be used for each eye separately.

 ### Usage

+For eye gaze:

+0. cd into Gaze folder
+1. Run ground_truth.ipynb to generate the ground truth of the eye gaze
+2. Run landmarks.ipynb to generate the landmarks of the faces
+3. Run model.ipynb to train the model and test it

+For eye closeness:

+0. cd into Eye Closeness folder
-To use it, populate the folders:
+1. Populate the folders:
 ```sh
     Eye Closeness
     ├── eye_closed